Tuesday, May 31, 2011

 about ourselves.
 It is to let ourselves shine with our own light, this

-is what makes you a superstar!
+is what makes you, you.
 It is from the inside that one becomes

 beautiful.
 It is by filling our lives with great memories, our minds with